Eligibility to participate

 - Participating teams should read all information and requirements of the Challenge on our website before registering and submitting their Pitch to enter Round 1 (a brief document outlining and justifying the team’s project choice).All team members should familiarise themselves with the definition of ‘bionics’ provided online and take due care in choosing which of the three Challenges (Bionic Mobility, Bionic Senses or Neural and AI-enabled Bionics) is best aligned to their innovation.
 The Challenge organiser (Bionics Queensland) recognises that innovations related to neural interfaces and AI-enabled bionics may be seated in more than one Challenge, but each team must register to participate in one Challenge only.

 - Registration and submission of the Pitch to enter Round 1 must be completed online by the published deadline (May 29th, 2020), with no exceptions made.
 The criteria sheet for project assessment is published on this website and can be accessed here.

 - The majority of individuals in any team entering the Challenge must be based in Queensland and intra-regional teams that bring talented individuals together from different Queensland regions are strongly encouraged.
-Teams can choose to include one or two individuals from other Australian states/territories or offshore as appropriate to optimise team expertise, the quality of the innovation and/or consumer engagement, but the majority of the team must still be Queensland-based.
+Teams can choose to include one or two individuals from other Australian states/territories or offshore as appropriate to optimise team expertise, the quality of the innovation and/or consumer engagement, but most of the team should be Queensland-based.